Last updated on September 21, 2023

 I believe that I would appreciate the story more if I had read the previous novels first, enjoying it for the pleasure of seeing the characters continue on their journey.
 But as a standalone, it was not developed enough to equal a well-rounded book.

 Still, I enjoyed this novel very much.
 I recommend it as a YA Christian fiction, although I would suggest starting with the first book, The Door.

 I received a complimentary copy of this book from the author.
 All opinions are my own.

-As far as the plot, the reader will already be clued in on that by book 5 and so my focus wasn’t on that, but to show how the unpredictability of life throws us curveballs and surprises and difficulties we don’t expect.
+As far as the plot, the reader will already be clued in by book 5, so my focus wasn’t on that, but to show how the unpredictability of life throws us curveballs and surprises us with difficulties we don’t expect.
 As the reader reads, he will see that through the eyes of the protagonists.
 We all have goals we want to accomplish and dreams God gives us, but the ultimate purpose of God is to transform us into His image for the world to come.

 In doing that, we struggle, we find ourselves in places we could never have imagined, and we make mistakes, but we hopefully grow in our walk.
 The question we should ask is can we glorify God through all the trials He gives us if we accept them as transforming moments, knowing we won’t understand how the pieces fit together until we get to heaven?
 God wastes nothing if we allow ourselves to be teachable.

 So what you perceived as a lack of plot was anything but.
 It’s a paradigm of life and working out our salvation with fear and trembling, even as God promises to give us the desires of our hearts.
 Ultimately, we won’t receive everything in this life we want, but we will receive what we need to become the person God wants us to be.